Spectral sequences in unstable higher homotopy theory and applications to the coniveau filtration: Unstable exact couples and spectral sequences

-It remains to show that (iii) is equivalent to all the other conditions.
-Let us first remark that, when $q=0$, (iii) just means that $\tau$ has trivial kernel.
-This is equivalent to (i') has $\bar \beta$ can be identified with $\tau$ thanks to the commutativity of \eqref{eq:co-augment_hcpx}.
+It remains to show that $(iii)$ is equivalent to all the other conditions.
+Let us first remark that, when $q=0$, $(iii)$ just means that $\tau$ has trivial kernel.
+This is equivalent to $(i')$ has $\bar \beta$ can be identified with $\tau$ thanks to the commutativity of \eqref{eq:co-augment_hcpx}.
 Thus, we assume $q>0$ for the remaining of the proof.